Probate Q&A Series

 3. Post Bond (if required)

 In many intestate estates, the clerk requires a surety bond to protect heirs and creditors.
-Bond amounts generally equal the estate’s probable value.
+Bond amounts are generally based on the value of the personal property and anticipated income of the estate.
 See N.C.G.S. § 28A-11-1.
-Some close relatives may qualify for bond waiver.
+Waiver of bond depends on the circumstances and applicable law.

 4. File the Oath of Personal Representative

-After bond approval, you sign and file an Oath of Personal Representative promising to administer the estate faithfully.
-At that point, the court issues formal Letters of Administration.
+As part of qualification, you sign and file an Oath of Personal Representative promising to administer the estate faithfully.
+The court then issues formal Letters of Administration.

 5. Give Notice to Creditors

 Under N.C.G.S. § 28A-14-1, you must publish a notice in a local newspaper and mail written notice to known creditors.
-Creditors then have at least 90 days after publication to present claims.
+Creditors generally must present claims within the time stated in the notice, which is not less than three months from the first publication.

 6. Inventory Estate Property

-You must file an Inventory and Appraisement within 90 days of qualification.
-This document lists all real and personal property of the decedent.
+You must file an Inventory within 3 months of qualification.
+This document lists the decedent’s property.
 See N.C.G.S. § 28A-13-2.

 7. Determine Heirs and Distribute Assets

 North Carolina’s intestacy statutes (Chapter 29) outline how assets pass to heirs.
-You prepare a proposed distribution plan and file a final report and accounting with the court.
+You prepare a final report and accounting with the court.

 Once the court approves your final accounting and distribution, the court discharges you and closes the estate.